ngaro/easy-xpra/README.md

 ## Example use as Ubuntu container

-* Start a container on `server` : `docker run -p 12345:10000 -ti garo/easy-xpra:alpine`
+* Start a container on `server` : `docker run -p 12345:10000 -ti garo/easy-xpra`
-* Install something in the container: `apk add --no-cache xeyes`
+* Install something in the container: `apt-get update && apt-get install x11-apps`
 * Run it in xpra: `run_in_xpra xeyes`
 * Control/watch the program on a another system : `xpra attach tcp:server:12345`